icinganalysis/icinganalysis.github.io/content/calibration_of_naca_icing_tunnels.md

 You can see a recent calibration of the NASA Glenn Icing Research Tunnel at [ntrs](https://ntrs.nasa.gov/citations/20205002688) [^7].

 ##Notes

+Emily Timko (lead author of [^7]) reviewed a draft of this post.
+I edited it after it was reviewed, and any errors are mine.

 [^1]: NACA Annual Report for 1929 discussing the Langley Refrigerated Wind Tunnel, via NASA-SP-2002-4226, ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162)